 - Vanilla extract

-- Ground cinnamon or pumpkin pie spice or combine 1/2 teaspoon of all-spices, with 2 teaspoons of cinnamon and 1/4 teaspoon of nutmeg to make your own mix pumpkin spices.
+- Ground cinnamon or pumpkin pie spice or combine 1/2 teaspoon of all spices with 2 teaspoons of cinnamon and 1/4 teaspoon of nutmeg to make your own mix of pumpkin spices.

 Honestly, I recommend trying the pumpkin chocolate chip combo in this recipe.
 Pumpkin and chocolate match so well together!

-You can add a few different toppings onto your cookies, just before baking them or after they cool down.
+You can add a few different toppings to your cookies just before baking them or after they cool down.

-With no doubt these 4-ingredient banana oatmeal cookies are healthy!
+Without a doubt these 4-ingredient banana oatmeal cookies are healthy!

-They contain only wholesome ingredients, healthy slow carbs from oats, and low in sugar as well!
+They contain only wholesome ingredients, healthy slow carbs from oats, and are low in sugar as well!

-In fact, they are mainly sweetened with ripe banana and a touch of unrefined liquid sweetener.
+In fact, they are mainly sweetened with ripe bananas and a touch of unrefined liquid sweeteners.

 If you also watch the sugar closely, swap maple syrup for a low-GI option like brown rice syrup, date syrup, or sugar-free maple-flavored syrup!

-These vegan cookies are soft, moist, slightly sweet with a rich chewy texture from rolled oats.
+These vegan cookies are soft, moist, and slightly sweet with a rich, chewy texture from rolled oats.